fossology/gsoc/docs/2021/buildsystem/final-evaluation.md

     artifacts inside source folders.
 -   There is no easy way to install a particular agent from the FOSSology root directory.
--   Packages don\'t contain copyright, readme, and license files.
-CMake doesn\'t provide a way to include these files.
+-   Packages don't contain copyright, readme, and license files.
+CMake doesn't provide a way to include these files.
 This is being tracked by issue [#21832](https://gitlab.kitware.com/cmake/cmake/-/issues/21832).
 -   While packaging the symbolic links may or may not be dereferenced